-Breaking the "every two years" pattern?
+Breaking the "every two years" naming pattern?

 Should be well worth the wait

-But I'm sure most would rather see it "come out only when it's ready".
+Whenever it comes out, I'm sure most would rather see it "come out only when it's ready".

 And this next release is indeed quite a substantial one, as I hope to talk about in upcoming blog posts, or which you can find out about yourself at prerelease.adobe.com.